Oskar Speck: Legacy

-Even though Speck's adventures were reported in Europe, very few knew about his accomplishments in Australia.
-Shortly after his arrival in Australia, Speck planned on publishing his photographs and writing about his experiences, however he did not end up doing this.
-Most of Speck's original photographs, letters, and journals remain in the Australian National Maritime Museum, and photographs of his original letters and journals as well as his original photographs are available on their website.
+Although Speck's adventures were reported in Europe, few in Australia knew about his accomplishments.
+Shortly after his arrival in Australia, Speck planned on publishing his photographs and writing about his experiences, but he did not carry this out.
+Most of his photographs, letters, and journals remain in the Australian National Maritime Museum, and are available on their website.

 One of Speck's double ended paddles from his voyage was presented to Carl Toovey as a trophy for the 100 mile Cruising Canoe Club’s Nepean Marathon on the Hawkesbury River in 1952.
 This was the first canoeing marathon to take place in Australia.
 Over time, Toovey and Speck became friends and began canoeing around Pittwater and Sydney Harbour together.

 Speck's opinions on his popularity as documented in the Australasian Post Magazine: “But would Australians recognise my authority to speak about it?
 In Germany, I was a recognised kayakist before 1932.
 As my voyage progressed and reports of it went home from Cyprus, from Greece, from India, I became acknowledged as the most experienced sea-going kayak expert in the world...
 But the mass of Australians did not know me at all — except, perhaps, as a name appearing from time to time in local newspapers which briefly recorded the progress of the earlier parts of my voyage.”

 Sandy Robson is a woman from Western Australia who retraced Speck's voyage by using a sea-kayak to paddle approximately 23,000 kilometres.
 She started the voyage at the age of 42 and spent 5 and half years on her journey from Germany to Australia.
 In an interview with the Australian Broadcasting Corporation in 2016, she claimed that she was inspired by the voyage of German Oskar Speck in the late 1930s.
 Unlike Speck, she did not face political issues as Australian Border Force personnel were on hand to provide customs clearance; however, she encountered crocodiles, pirates, and malaria.
 Although Sandy Robson documented her voyage in detail on her blog ‘Sea Kayaker Sandy’, she claimed that like Speck, she also wants to write a book about her voyage.
 During her interview with The Australian Broadcasting Corporation she also claimed:"I was just captured by the journey he made and inspired to relive that journey in modern times...
 I've tried also to take something into myself from each of the different cultures as I've travelled across the world...
 I've been in 20 different countries — there are really fantastic things in each of those cultures that I've experienced."